Global Imagery Browse Services (GIBS)

 - Geospatial Data Abstraction Library (GDAL)

 - Antarctic Polar Stereographic (EPSG:3031)

 Data Use Policy & Acknowledgements

 NASA supports an open data policy.
-Read here for more a full description of this policy.
 We ask that users who make use of GIBS in their clients or when referencing it in written or oral presentations to add the following acknowledgment:

 We acknowledge the use of imagery provided by services from the Global Imagery Browse Services (GIBS), operated by the NASA/GSFC/Earth Science Data and Information System (ESDIS, https://earthdata.nasa.gov) with funding provided by NASA/HQ.